 The following guide assumes you have at least some knowledge or experience of canning with a hot water bath method.

-First, find you a good patch of flowers.
+First, find a good-sized patch of flowers.
 Make sure it is really Queen Annes Lace, and not her cousin, Poisonous Water Hemlock.
-Queen Annes Lace has a hairy stem, and the distinct, piney scent associated with aromatics in the carrot family.
-Poison Hemlock is smooth, and smells gross when you rub the leaf.
+Queen Annes Lace has a hairy stem and the distinct, piney scent associated with aromatics in the carrot family.
+Poison Hemlock is smooth and smells gross when you rub the leaf.
 (Here are more identification tips!)

 You’ll likely be competing with many insect friends whilst gathering the blossoms, so be prepared!
-You’ll need at least 20 flower heads to make 2 packed cups of Queen Anne’s Lace Flower heads.
+You’ll need at least 20 flower heads to make 2 packed cups of Queen Anne’s Lace flowers.

 Give the flowers a good rinse (or soak for five minutes, if you need to) to ensure all of the buggies are no longer in residence.